fionacarson/fionacarson.github.io/index.md

 [Link to R Shiny app](https://e4z4az-fiona-carson.shinyapps.io/hospital_care_in_scotland)

 #### Background to Project
-This was a group project carried out over seven days.
-The brief was to investigate to what extent the ‘winter crises’ reported in the media are real and determine how Covid has affected acute care in Scotland.
-The findings were presented via an R Shiny dashboard and presentation.
+This group project investigated to what extent the ‘winter crises’ reported in the media are real and determined how Covid-19 affected acute care in Scotland.
+The findings are presented via an R Shiny dashboard.

-The dashboard outlines the topic in terms of a journey through the hospital system from admission, to treatment and then finally discharge.
+The dashboard outlines the topic in terms of a journey through the hospital system from admission, to treatment and finally discharge.
 It contains a front page summary which also allows data to be investigated by health board, followed by further tabs which cover admission, treatment and discharge.
 A tab for statistical analysis of the winter/summer difference is also included.

 #### Names of Group Members
 Fiona Carson, Sarah Hughes and Malcolm Speight

 #### KPIs
-The following KPIs were chosen, the relevant datasets were analysed and the results displayed on the dashboard:
+The following KPIs were chosen:
 - Hospital admissions by age, deprivation, medical speciality and admission type
 - A&E admission times within 4 hour target
 - Waiting lists